fix

 Conclusion

 Access control is simply the process of restricting user access to company resources/assets.
 Broken access control is when there are ineffective or missing access controls which allow users to access resources they shouldn’t have access to.
 Broken access control is one of the most common and most dangerous types of vulnerabilities for an organization.
+Organizations must be vigilant in mitigating the risk of broken access control to safeguard their assets and data.
 Broken access control can affect companies severely by hurting them financially as well as damaging their reputation and business relationships.
-To prevent broken access control it’s important to implement and validate that your access controls are working properly on a continuous basis.
+To prevent broken access control it’s important to implement and validate that your access controls are working properly continuously.

 About the author